tkn-tub/ns3-gym/src/wifi/doc/source/wifi-design.rst

    functions.
 #. ``ns3::DcaTxop`` and ``ns3::EdcaTxopN`` which handle the packet queue,
    packet fragmentation, and packet retransmissions if they are needed.
-   The ``ns3::DcaTxop`` object is used high MACs that are not QoS-enabled, and for transmission of frames (e.g., of type Management) that the standard says should access the medium using the DCF.
+   The ``ns3::DcaTxop`` object is used by high MACs that are not QoS-enabled, and for transmission of frames (e.g., of type Management) that the standard says should access the medium using the DCF.
    ``ns3::EdcaTxopN`` is is used by QoS-enabled high MACs and also